-Administrative and Operations Assistant
+Administrative & Operations Manager

 Fatim Tall is a Muslim Senegalese woman emboldened by the power of education.
 After graduating from Hollywood High school, Fatim earned the Fiat Lux scholarship and became a first-generation college graduate from the University of California, Berkeley, with a major in African American Studies.
 While at UC Berkeley she worked in research and served as a scholar and community representative for the Vévé Clark Institute to increase the visibility of underrepresented groups in the academy.
 As a student of Cheikh Ahmadou Bamba, Fatim is empowered to uncover the layers of pedagogy and explore the magic that happens when limitations on education are lifted.